Point of Sale Skimming Attacks and PCI

 “We discuss different techniques for protecting those point-of-sale devices.”

 The PCI Council’s “Skimming Prevention: Best Practices for Merchants” guidelines include a risk assessment questionnaire and self-evaluation forms to gauge susceptibility to these types of attacks and to determine where they need to shore up their defenses.
 The guidelines cover how to educate and protect employees who handle the point of sale devices from being targeted, as well as ways to prevent and deter compromise of those devices.
-They also detail how to identify a rigged reader and what to do about it, and how physical location of the devices and stores can raise risk.
+They also detail how to identify a rigged reader and what to do about it, and how the physical location of the devices and stores can raise risk.

 How to Protect Yourself